MiraGhiat/Insight-Coding-Challenge/README.md

 ## Dealing with tweets which arrive out of order in time
 [Back to Table of Contents](README.md#table-of-contents)

 Tweets which are out of order and fall within the 60 sec window of the maximum timestamp processed or in other words, are less than 60 sec older than the maximum timestamp being processed, will create new edges in the graph.
 However, tweets which are out of order in time and are outside the 60-second window of the maximum timestamp processed (or more than 60 seconds older than the maximum timestamp being processed) should be ignored and such tweets won't contribute to building the graph.
-Below is a diagram showing this, with the Nth tweet corresponding to the tweet on the the Nth line of the `tweets.txt` file.
+Below is a diagram showing this, with the Nth tweet corresponding to the tweet on the the Nth line of the `jtweets.json` file.

 ![tweet-out-of-order](images/sliding-window.png)